Your comments here

 (2) gestalt awareness practice, originated by Fritz Perls and developed by Dick and Christine Price,

-with focus on practicing awareness in the moment.
+with focus on practicing awareness in the moment; (3)Transcendent golf as described by Michael murphy in Golf and the kingdom.

 Coined by Pam Portugal Walatka 2010.